processism/processism.github.io/questions-challenges.md

 ## Quick Answers

 ### What is Processism in one sentence?
-Processism is a methodology that discovered three consistent patterns in human knowledge (complementarity, self-reference, and scale-invariance) which suggest reality might be better understood as processes rather than things.
+Processism is the discovery of three fundamental patterns that appear universally across human knowledge and demonstrate perfect self-consistency, suggesting they may represent reality's basic organizing principles.

 ### Is this a religion or belief system?
 No. Processism is a methodology for recognizing patterns, not a doctrine requiring belief.
 It's more like a lens for seeing than a creed for believing.